• Skip to primary navigation

 With storage locations defined, the next step is selecting barriers that match how each area operates.
 The products below align with strategic placement across different warehouse environments.

-Retractable warehouse barrier deployed across an aisle to restrict access during short term operational change
+Retractable warehouse barrier stretched across a facility aisle to block access during a short-term operational change.

 More Info